How to conduct a phone screen interview to identify top talent

 Asking each candidate the same questions during a phone screen interview lets you objectively evaluate each one, which in turn helps determine who makes it to the next round.

-Step #5 – Evaluate the results
+Evaluate the results

 When your screening interviews are finished, evaluate the results using your scoring rubric.
 You can then go through a second round of parsing down your candidates, focussing on the ones who you’d like to meet and screen in person.

-Types of telephone interview questions to ask
+Phone screen interview questions to ask your candidates

 Now that we’ve gone through the process to prepare for a phone screening, let’s look at some questions you can ask your candidates.